 After eight weeks of a restricted calorie intake, most people will have lost some weight, potentially a significant amount, and can start to reintroduce an evening meal in place of their meal replacement shake.
-This meal should be centred around lean protein like chicken or salmon as well as a non-starchy vegetable – aim for no more than 500 calories in total.
+Focus on the recipes that are centred around lean protein like chicken or salmon as well as a non-starchy vegetable – aim for no more than 500 calories in total.

 From weeks 11 and onwards, if you’ve been able to maintain your weight after the reintroduction of one meal a day, you can now incorporate another small meal, which is often the lunchtime meal (400 calories max.).

 By week 12, you can now start to replace your morning meal replacement shake with a 400-500 calorie meal.